 Cons of outsourcing software development

-We prepared the overview of outsourcing disadvantages as well:
+We prepared an overview of outsourcing disadvantages as well:

 - Mutual understanding.
-Despite the fact, that the geographical and language barriers have become a thing of the past when it comes to app outsourcing, the requirements are the main source of coherence for your company and developers.
+Although the geographical and language barriers have become a thing of the past when it comes to app outsourcing, the requirements are the main source of coherence for your company and developers.
 The vendor will develop a product according to agreed specifications, so you have to be sure you are on the same page regarding the acceptance criteria.

 Roles you can outsource

-Now that you know all the advantages and disadvantages of outsourcing software development, let’s see what responsibilities you can pass on to your software outsourcing partner.
+Now that you know all the advantages and disadvantages of outsourcing software development, let’s see what responsibilities you can pass to your software outsourcing partner.
+There is no need in delegating the entirety of the project to an offshore team as you can choose from different software outsourcing options:

 - Marketing responsibilities.
 An experienced marketing company can promote your product in a better way than an in-house IT team can.
 The outsourcing development team can include multiple specialists who will develop a powerful marketing and advertising campaign for your product.